mroshaw/mroshaw.github.io/Subnautica/advancedtopics/prefabs.md

 ```

 Prefabs are great and give you immediate access to fully configured bundles of components that bring creatures, pickupables and vehicles into the game with a few lines of code.
 You can even create your own prefabs as Asset Bundles, and we'll look at those later on in the tutorial.

+## Pro Tip - Nautilus makes working with prefabs easy!

+The fantastic Nautilus framework, developed and supported by the Subnautica modding community, makes dealing with prefabs really easy.
+Head over to the [Nautilus documentation pages](https://subnauticamodding.github.io/Nautilus/tutorials/prefabs-overview.html) for more info.